jt-lanl/cov-voc/README.md

 specified by the string, relative to the reference sequence, which is the first sequence in the specified reference fasta file.
 Note that there is no checking that such sequences exist in nature; for that, you'll want to use `matchfasta`.

-## COMMONTYPES

-given an input fasta file, the first of which is a reference sequence, find the most common sequences, and express them in terms of mutation strings.
-One can also list the geographical regions where those strains are most commonly seen, and one can request a few ISL numbers for each strain, so you can find examples in the GISAID database.
-By specifying a mutation pattern, you can restrict consideration to a mutation pattern, and thereby obtain counts for "variants of variants"

-## USITES

-computes the highest-entropy sites for the global sequence set and for each of the continents's sequence sets (which are subsets of the global set), and then returns the union of those lists.  you specify the number of sites you want in the final union list.  this list of sites is useful as input to `xspike` if you want different runs over different geographical regions to all be using a common set of sites.

-## COUNTVARIANTS (OBSOLETE)

-counts how many variants of a variant appear in an input set of sequences.
-OBSOLETE: use COMMONTYPES instead.

-## SHIVER-BARPLOT

-takes output of `shiver` and produces a bar plot showing coverages for different continents and different number of components.

 ## FIXALIGN, TWEAKALIGN, and COALIGN